RobTillaart/SHT31_SW/README.md

 # SHT31_SW

-Arduino library for the SHT31 temperature and humidity sensor.
+Arduino library for the SHT31 temperature and humidity sensor - using **SoftWire**.

 This library is the same as - https://github.com/RobTillaart/SHT31 except is uses **SoftWire** for communication.
+This is a software I2C bus library to be able to select other pins than the default (AVR) hardware I2C.

+Status: experimental

 ## Description

 The SHT3x family of sensors should work up to 1 MHz I2C

 This library should also work for SHT30/35/85 but these are not tested yet.

 Accuracy table